juju/docs/src/en/developer-upgrade-charm.md

 Title: Upgrading a charm
 TODO:  Completely devoid of CLI examples.
 Kindly add

-# Upgrade Charm
+# Upgrade a Charm

-A application's charm can be changed at runtime with the `upgrade-charm` command.
+A charm can be changed at runtime with the `upgrade-charm` command.
 By default, it changes to the latest available version of the same charm; if `--revision` is specified, it changes to that revision of the same charm; and if `--switch` is specified it changes to any arbitrary charm, inferred from the argument in the same way as in `juju deploy`.

 For a charm to replace another, though, there is a minimum standard of compatibility, which applies regardless of the particular change.
 That is: